What Is Asymmetric Information?

 #1 – Availability of Information

-This solution is of paramount importance which involves creating opportunities for greater access to information to consumers.
-It is almost impossible to provide all the information at a time, but sufficient information should be available for the user to make an educated decision.
+This solution is of paramount importance, which involves creating greater consumer access to information.
+It is almost impossible to provide all the information, but sufficient information should be available for the user to make an educated decision.
 As a result, along with improved customer satisfaction, the overall quality of the product of the commodity can be improved.
-This paves way for seamless communication and resolves many problems before they arise.
+It paves the way for seamless communication and resolves many problems before they arise.

 #2 – Guarantees & Warranties

 These benefits offer a cushion to consumers against faulty products.
-It offers them the security that a particular product is of superior quality and in case of any defects, the option of return/replacement to the seller is available for a given period of time.
-This is useful in negotiating the prices as well.
+It offers them the security that a particular product is of superior quality.
+It is useful in negotiating the prices as well.
+In case of any defects, the seller’s option of return/replacement is available for a given period.

 #3 – Taxes & Subsidies